ossf/scorecard/docs/beginner-checks.md

 Choosing which Scorecard checks to get started with as a project maintainer can be overwhelming.
 This page walks through some of the most important checks to start with for project improvement, focusing on the ones that give you the biggest payoff versus effort.
 They're broken down into three categories based on stages of the development process: [setting up your project](#1-setting-up-your-project), [accepting contributions from others](#2-manage-contributions-to-your-project), and [packaging the project to release to the world](#3-package-and-release-your-project).

+Note: not every Scorecard check or topic mentioned on this page might be relevant to your project.
+See below for more on [customizing your checks to your needs](#customize-your-checks-to-your-projects-needs).

 ## 1. Setting up your project

 Start your project off strong by focusing on Scorecard checks that help you secure your project dependencies and workflows.